Euan Dawtrey 21/09/22

-Tucked beside Herne Hill’s dainty station, to the right of a notoriously brilliant florist, is Llewelyn’s: a cosy restaurant whose European menu shifts with the seasons.
+Tucked beside Herne Hill’s dainty station, to the right of a notoriously brilliant florist and looking onto the market on Sundays, is Llewelyn’s: a cosy restaurant whose European menu shifts with the seasons.
 Nettle soup with broad beans in spring, rabbit niçoise in summer, and as the nights draw in, words like ‘hearty’, ‘stew’ and ‘broth’ creep onto the menus to keep you warm below the patio heaters.
 Llewelyn’s is one of the very best places to pursue the cosy state of inner warmth.

 Surrounding Llewelyn’s is a pedestrianised nexus of charming shops, from a wool shop to old-fashioned greengrocers.
 You can have a pre-meal peruse of the local bookshop while a passerby tinkers on the public piano.
 If you’re getting ‘Richard Curtis vibes’ from all this then you’re on the right lines.